MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/azure-cosmosdb-nosql-connector.md

 The `AzureCosmosDBNoSQLVectorStoreRecordCollection` class supports two key types: `string` and `AzureCosmosDBNoSQLCompositeKey`.
 The `AzureCosmosDBNoSQLCompositeKey` consists of `RecordKey` and `PartitionKey`.

-If the partition key property is not set (and the default key property is used), you can use `string` keys for operations with database records.
-However, if a partition key property is specified, it’s recommended to use `AzureCosmosDBNoSQLCompositeKey` to provide both the key and partition key values.
+If the partition key property is not set (and the default key property is used), `string` keys can be used for operations with database records.
+However, if a partition key property is specified, it is recommended to use `AzureCosmosDBNoSQLCompositeKey` to provide both the key and partition key values.

 Specify partition key property name: